unknwon/go-import-server/README.md

 This project uses the [Task](https://taskfile.dev/) as the build tool, it is not required as all the commands are listed in the `Taskfile.yml` in plaintext.

 The source files of templates are located in the `templates` directory but uses [Go embed](https://blog.jetbrains.com/go/2021/06/09/how-to-use-go-embed-in-go-1-16/) to embed into the binary.
-Due to the nature limitation of the Go embed, templates cannot be hot-reloaded after modifications, so the following command needs to be used for re-packing templates and re-compiling the bianry:
+Due to the nature limitation of the Go embed, templates cannot be hot-reloaded after modifications, so the following command needs to be used for re-packing templates and re-compiling the binary:

 ```sh
 $ task web --force